AlexandreBeaulne/AccCppSolnMan/README.md

 AccCppSolnMan
 =============

-Solution set for textbook Accelerated C++ Practical Programming by Example by Koenig and Moo
+Solution set for textbook

+Accelerated C++ Practical Programming by Example by Andrew Koenig and Barbara E. Moo,
+Addison-Wesley, 2000

+Compiles on g++ 4.6.3